SrinjoyDutta1/RestaurantReviewAPPfinal/README.md

 # RestaurantReviewAPPfinal
 A website that allows users to review restaurants they've eaten at, give ratings for the menu or specific food items, location, the price levels etc.

-These were the scripts to create the mysql server:
+<header>These were the scripts to create the mysql server:</header>
 ________________________________________________________________________________
 show databases;
 create database project1CS348;